suryaprakp/Azure-arm-templates/ctx-vw-HA-LBs/README.md

-This template deploys Citrix SD-WAN virtual machines in a highly available mode.This template deploys following things
+This template deploys Citrix SD-WAN virtual machines in a highly available/ Stand alone mode.This template deploys following things

 1) Its a conditional template taking care of both HA as well as normal deployment
 2) In case of HA , This template creates